Trump’s nonprofit inaugural committee improperly paid a $49,000 bill incurred by his company, D.C. attorney general alleges

-On Monday, Racine added a new allegation to that suit.
-He said that Trump’s inaugural committee — a tax-exempt charity — had improperly paid a bill it did not owe, using nonprofit funds to pay a bill owed by a for-profit business.
+On Monday, Racine added an allegation to that suit.
+He said the president’s inaugural committee — a tax-exempt charity — had improperly paid a bill it did not owe, using nonprofit funds to pay a bill owed by a for-profit business.

 “The Trump Organization was liable for the invoiced charges,” Racine’s office said in the filing.
 “The [Inaugural Committee’s] payment of the invoice was unfair, unreasonable and unjustified and ultimately conferred improper private benefit to the Trump Organization.”

-That allegation echoed a prior legal case, from 2018, in which Trump was accused of using another tax-exempt charity — the Donald J. Trump Foundation — to pay $258,000 in legal settlements for his for profit businesses.
-That case, brought by the New York Attorney General, ended with a judge ordering Trump to pay $2 million in damages.
+That allegation echoed a prior legal case from 2018 in which Trump was accused of using another tax-exempt charity — the Donald J. Trump Foundation — to pay $258,000 in legal settlements for his for profit businesses.
+That case, brought by the New York attorney general, ended with a judge ordering Trump to pay $2 million in damages.

 In this case, Racine has asked a D.C.
-Superior Court Judge to direct that all of this money — the $1 million paid to Trump’s hotel, and the $49,000 used to pay off the Trump Organization’s debts — be given to charity.
+Superior Court judge to direct that all of this money — the $1 million paid to Trump’s hotel, and the $49,000 used to pay off the Trump Organization’s debts — be given to charity.

-The Trump Organization did not respond to a request for comment on Monday.
+The Trump Organization did not respond to a request for comment Monday.
 Neither did a spokesman for the Trump Inaugural Committee.

-Racine’s filing said that the rooms at the Loews Madison — located a few blocks from the White House — were reserved by a Trump Organization employee, who was an assistant to Donald Trump Jr. Racine said the contract was executed “on behalf of the Trump Organization” by Gentry Beach, a friend of Donald Trump Jr., who was not a Trump Organization employee.
+Racine’s filing said the rooms at the Loews Madison Hotel — located a few blocks from the White House — were reserved by a Trump Organization employee, who was an assistant to Donald Trump Jr. Racine said the contract was executed “on behalf of the Trump Organization” by Gentry Beach, a friend of Donald Trump Jr., who was not a Trump Organization employee.

 In late January 2017, Racine said, the Madison hotel sent the Trump Organization an invoice for the rooms: $49,358.92.
 But the bill went unpaid until July, Racine’s office said, when a collections agency in Arizona called the Trump inaugural committee to see if they would pay.

-The inaugural committee had not known about these rooms, or this bill, until then, Racine’s office said.
+The inaugural committee had not known about these rooms or this bill until then, Racine’s office said.
 But Rick Gates — a Trump political ally and official on the inaugural committee — directed the committee to pay it anyway, Racine’s filing said.

 Beach — the friend of Trump Jr. who allegedly executed the contract — said he knew nothing about the rooms or the bill.